Aerial view of Sandy Spring Friends School today

 Sisterfire was an annual festival featuring music, crafts, and workshops led by women.
 Organized by the DC-based production company Roadwork, the first Sisterfire took place at Takoma Park Junior High School on June 26, 1982.
 The festival soon expanded to a two-day celebration of women's culture, and had become so popular that in 1987 it moved out of Montgomery County to the Upper Marlboro Equestrian Park.
 Held until 1989, the festival was a mainstay for many of the area's LGBTQ+ women, offering them the opportunity to perform as well as enjoy the activities in a safe and uplifting environment.

-Montgomery County's first Pride celebration was held in 1995 at Valley Mill Park.
-Organized by the Montgomery County Gay and Lesbian Interests Consortium (GLIC), Montgomery Pride was advertised as a more low-key and family-friendly event compared to the lively parades that were held in Washington DC and Baltimore.
-Montgomery Pride was moved to Lake Needwood Park in 1996, and to the campus of Montgomery College in 1999.
+Montgomery County's first Pride celebration was held June 26, 1993 at Parklawn Park in Rockville and attended by more than 200 people: "a capacity crowd" for the venue.
+Organized by the Montgomery County Gay and Lesbian Interests Consortium (GLIC), Montgomery's Pride event was considered as a more low-key and family-friendly event compared to the lively parades that were held in Washington DC and Baltimore.
+After taking place in several different venues for its first few years, Montgomery Pride was moved to Lake Needwood Park in 1996, and to the campus of Montgomery College in 1999.
 Read coverage from the Washington Blade about the June 1999 Montgomery Pride celebration below.

 These are probably just a few of the LGBTQ+ events in Montgomery County's history.
 Beyond advertisements and brief mentions in local newspapers, we currently lack detailed information about their stories and meaning for the community.